mclevey/CV/cv_mclevey.md

 ## Under Review

 \ind Vanina Leschziner, John McLevey, and Neil McLaughlin. (equal authors).
 "The American Fame Game: Academic Status and Public Renown in the Social Sciences."
 Under Review.

-\ind John McLevey and Ryan Deschamps.
-"The Sociology of Public Policy Formation and Implementation."
-Under Review at *The SAGE Handbook of Political Sociology*, edited by William Outhwaite and Stephen Turner.

 ## Preparing for Submission